di-unipi-socc/dips/README.md

  - [`dips.pl`](dips.pl) contains the main logic of the reasoner.

- - [`src/data.pl`](src/data.pl) contains all the _property expectations_ an intent is made of and also the description of each VNF to be placed.
+ - [`src/data.pl`](src/data.pl) contains all the _property expectations_ an intent is made of and the description of each VNF to be placed.

  - [`src/properties.pl`](src/properties.pl) contains the predicates that check the intent _properties_, both at the assembly (associated to _changing properties_) and placement phases (_non-changing properties_).